frictionlessdata/datapackage-v2-draft/content/docs/specifications/glossary.md

 }
 ```

-The data from the exemplar CSV in `logical` representation will be:
+The data from the CSV example above will be in `logical` representation (we use a JavaScript-based example for illustration):

 ```javascript
 {id: 1, name: "apple"}